-Fuse teach and train in universities, schools and colleges, in youth and community settings and Creative Hubs.
+Fuse teach and train in universities, schools and colleges, in youth and community settings, european and international projects and creative hubs.

 Fuse work in collaboration with the University of Winchester Research Knowledge Exchange and are co founders of EFETSA (European Federation for Education and Training in Street Arts) and SAWA (Street Arts Winter Academy).

-Fuse have over 40 years practice in education and training in street arts, circus, performance art and outdoor arts based in the UK and leading projects in France, Turkey, Catalonia and Slovenia.
+Fuse have over 40 years professional practice in education and training in street arts, performance art visual arts, contemporary circus and physical theatre and arts projects based in the UK and leading projects in France, Turkey, Spain and Slovenia.

-The company train students and emergent artists across a range of popular and accessible arts: street arts, circus arts, visual arts, production and performance skills.
+The company train students and emergent artists across a range of popular and accessible arts: visual arts, performance arts, street arts, circus arts production and combined arts skills.

-Fuse directors created the first international BA (Hons) Street Arts degree programme at University of Winchester, co-founded the first full time circus school in the UK: Fooltime in Bristol.
+Fuse directors created the first international BA (Hons) Street Arts degree programme at University of Winchester and John Lee co-founded the first full time circus school in the UK: Fooltime in Bristol.
+Founded School for Fools in Bristol leading to Fooltime and Circomedia.

 As international tutors, they currently teach street arts on the MA Street Arts degree in Lleida in Spain and in the Sugla school in Slovenia.
 In the UK Fuse run a regular training creative space Streetlinkz teaching street arts, circus and outdoor arts developing emergent talented young people.